 Your waterproof jacket or trousers has a Durable Water Repellent coating on its outer fabric.
 Known as a DWR.
 It's what makes the water droplets bead and roll off.
 This is your shell's first barrier to the weather, and also helps it breathe better.

 When you notice water's stopped beading and rolling off it's time to revitalise the DWR.
-You'll first need to get hold of Nikwax TX Direct.
-The spray-on is best.

 Reproofing your waterproofs